Causes, Symptoms & Treatment Options: Everything You Should Know About Plantar Fasciitis

 - Wear comfortable fitting shoes with a proper arch and a low heel that fit your well.
 Making sure they aren’t too tight is important as well.
 Choosing the right shoe prevents any potential issues with your feet.

 If you are experiencing pain in your heels or elsewhere in your feet, schedule an appointment

 with East Village Foot & Ankle Surgeons today to prevent the pain from worsening.
-Serving both the Mason City and Des Moines areas, our podiatry experts can see you this week for an appointment, so you don’t have to live with foot pain any longer!
+Serving the Des Moines, Mason City and Pella areas, our podiatry experts can see you this week for an appointment, so you don’t have to live with foot pain any longer!